JoSchae/nestjs-server/setup/setup-instructions.md

 };
 ```

 And there we go.
 We implemented a JWT guard to be used for anything we want.
 Only one guard left: A guard just for us, the Admin.
-Because we are the most important snowflakes :D
+Because we're the most important snowflakes :D

 ```typescript
 import { ExtractJwt, Strategy } from 'passport-jwt';